toddaaro/rusty_screeps/README.md

 # rusty_screeps

-A very hacky and not-at-all good set of fooling around with [Screeps][screeps], a Javascript MMO Gamebut in Rust.
-This project is build using the [`screeps-game-api`] bindings from the [rustyscreeps] organization.
+A very hacky and not-at-all good set of fooling around with [Screeps][screeps], a Javascript MMO Game but in Rust.
+This project is built using the [`screeps-game-api`] bindings from the [rustyscreeps] organization.

 It's also recommended to use [`cargo-screeps`] for uploading the code, but the code should still